usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

 #### &sect; 35.151(e) Social service center establishments

-<p> In the NPRM, the Department proposed a new Sec.
-35.151(e)
-  requiring group homes, halfway houses, shelters, or similar social service center establishments that provide temporary sleeping accommodations or residential dwelling units to comply with the provisions of the 2004 ADAAG that apply to residential facilities, including, but not limited to, the provisions in sections 233 and 809.</p>
+In the NPRM, the Department proposed a new Sec.
+35.151(e) requiring group homes, halfway houses, shelters, or similar social service center establishments that provide temporary sleeping accommodations or residential dwelling units to comply with the provisions of the 2004 ADAAG that apply to residential facilities, including, but not limited to, the provisions in sections 233 and 809.

-<p> The NPRM explained that this proposal was based on two important
-  changes in the 2004 ADAAG.
-First, for the first time, residential dwelling units are explicitly covered in the 2004 ADAAG in section
+The NPRM explained that this proposal was based on two important changes in the 2004 ADAAG.
+First, for the first time, residential dwelling units are explicitly covered in the 2004 ADAAG in section 233.
+Second, the 2004 ADAAG eliminates the language contained in the
-  233. Second, the 2004 ADAAG eliminates the language contained in the 1991 Standards addressing scoping and technical requirements for homeless shelters, group homes, and similar social service center establishments.
+  1991 Standards addressing scoping and technical requirements for homeless shelters, group homes, and similar social service center establishments.
 Currently, such establishments are covered in section 9.5 of the transient lodging section of the 1991 Standards.
-  The deletion of section 9.5 creates an ambiguity of coverage that must be addressed.</p>
+  The deletion of section 9.5 creates an ambiguity of coverage that must be addressed.

-<p> The NPRM explained the Department's belief that transferring
-  coverage of social service center establishments from the transient lodging standards to the residential facilities standards would alleviate conflicting requirements for social service center
+The NPRM explained the Department's belief that transferring coverage of social service center establishments from the transient lodging standards to the residential facilities standards would alleviate conflicting requirements for social service center